-The global population size has not been quantified, but this species is described as rare and uncommon in Paraguay, but locally common in Brazil (Collar and Boesman 2020).
+The global population size has not been quantified.
+The species is described as rare and uncommon in Paraguay, but locally common in Brazil (Collar and Boesman 2020).

-Pyrrhura devillei occurs in the Pantanal and Chaco regions of southern Brazil (Mato Grosso do Sul), northern Paraguay (north-western Concepción and south-eastern Alto Paraguay) and south-east Bolivia.
-In Brazil it is only known from Mato Grosso do Sul where it is restricted to the serras of Bodoquena and Maracajú, in the ecotone between the planalto and the Pantanal lowlands, and along the Taboco river in the municipality of Aquidauana.
+Pyrrhura devillei occurs in the Pantanal and Chaco regions of southern Brazil (Mato Grosso do Sul) and northern Paraguay (north-western Concepción and south-eastern Alto Paraguay).
+In Brazil it is only known from Mato Grosso do Sul, where it is restricted to the serras of Bodoquena and Maracajú, in the ecotone between the planalto and the Pantanal lowlands, and along the Taboco river in the municipality of Aquidauana.
 It has a very restricted range in Paraguay, from where recent records are limited to the gallery forest along the río Apa.

-Its range in Brazil has suffered extensive forest loss and degradation through agricultural expansion and charcoal production.
-The forests of northern Concepción and those in the easternmost Paraguayan Chaco are coming under increasing pressure and have seen considerable deforestation in the past 10 years (R. Clay in litt.
+The species's range in Brazil has suffered extensive forest loss and degradation through agricultural expansion and charcoal production.
+The forests of northern Concepción and those in the easternmost Paraguayan Chaco are coming under increasing pressure and have seen considerable deforestation in the past (R. Clay in litt.
 2009).
 Overall however, the range is remote and largely undisturbed (Collar and Boesman 2020).
 Apparent hybridisation with P. frontalis has been observed on the río Apa (R. Clay in litt.
 2009).
-The species is trapped for the cagebird trade, albeit at a very low level minimal (del Hoyo et al. 1997).
+The species is trapped for the cagebird trade, albeit at a very low level minimal (del Hoyo et al. 1997, Collar and Boesman 2020).